 H2.
-Emergency Ordinance C35928 amending the Pass Upon ORD C35928 zoning map of the City of Spokane's Roll Call Comprehensive Plan to extend the CC-3 Zoning Vote Overlay in the vicinity of the North Foothills area; and declaring an emergency.
+Emergency Ordinance C35928 amending the Pass Upon ORD C35928 the City Spokane's Roll Call map of of Comprehensive Plan to extend the CC-3 Zoning Vote Overlay in the vicinity of the North Foothills area; and declaring an emergency.
 (Council Sponsor: Council President Beggs)